enriqc3/CMPS-3240-Benchmarking/README.md

 iaxpy( N, A, X, Y, Result );
 ```

-The size of the arrays is defined at compie-time as `N`. `malloc()` is used rather than defining an array the standard way via `TYPE[N]` because you cannot dynamically declare an array the later way. `malloc()` will create an array for you dynamically provided that you specify the size of the array in bits.
+The size of the arrays is defined at compile-time as `N`. `malloc()` is used rather than defining an array the standard way via `TYPE[N]` because you cannot dynamically declare an array the later way. `malloc()` returns a pointer to an array of the size passed by argument.
 However, when allocating memory this way you must always free the memory via `free()` when done:

 ```c
 free( X );